janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 ---
-title: QA-Deployment with K8S
+title: QA-Deployment with Kubernetes
-subtitle: How to deploy multiple QA environments with the help of K8s (K3s)
+subtitle: How to deploy multiple QA environments with the help of K8s
 author: Jan Baer, LeadDeveloper
 institute: CHECK24
 lang: de